iagodahlem/iagodahlem.com/_posts/2017-06-05-how-to-organize-your-css-with-itcss.md

 ## ITCSS (Inverted Triangle CSS)

 ITCSS is a CSS architecture created by [Harry Roberts](https://csswizardry.com/) for large CSS code bases, but it can also be applied to small projects.
 It's not a lib, but a way of thinking.
-It doesn't dependent of any preprocessor or framework, being able to use it with only pure CSS, or together with any preprocessor or CSS convention.
+It doesn't dependent of any pre-processor or framework, being able to use it with only pure CSS, or together with any pre-processor or CSS convention.

 It consists in organize all your files in layers, from generic to explicit, from low specificity, to high specificity, these layers tame the source order and manage the cascade in a more sane way.

 This layers are formed by __sections__, where each section has a specificity and a meaning defined.
 This way the specificity wars is end up, there is no redundancy, and we has an specificity that grows linearly.

 With that, everything will have your specific place to live, and that is one of the things that I most like in ITCSS.
-When all the sections are perfectly understood, and has a concise defined pattern, you and all yout team, will always know where to put something new, or search for an existing file, avoiding a mental mapping while focused.
+When all the sections are perfectly understood, and has a concise defined pattern, you and all your team, will always know where to put something new, or search for an existing file, avoiding a mental mapping while focused.
 That is, do not need to stop to think in things like:

 * _"Where do I put this style?
 Should I create a new file, or just put into an existing one?"_
 * _"Where I putted that class that I wrote last week?"_